fbdtemme/bencode/_sources/usage/customization_points.rst.txt

         consumer.end_list()
     }

-After overrinding this function the type satisfies the :cpp:concept:`event_producer` concept.
+After overriding this function the type satisfies the :cpp:concept:`event_producer` concept.

-After satisfying :cpp:concept:`serializable` and cpp:concept:`event_producer` the user defined type.
-Can be serialized trough the :cpp:class:`encoding_ostream` and assigned to :cpp:class:`bvalue`.
+After satisfying :cpp:concept:`serializable` and cpp:concept:`event_producer` the user defined type can be serialized with :cpp:class:`encoder` and assigned to :cpp:class:`bvalue`.

 .. important::